-Trading in her safari attire for winter gear, Ker & Downey’s Vice President of Sales & Marketing Nicky Brandon heads to southern Iceland to explore the spectacular Land of Fire and Ice.
+Trading in her safari attire for winter gear, travel to southern Iceland with Ker & Downey’s Vice President of Sales & Marketing Nicky Brandon as she explores the spectacular Land of Fire and Ice.

 As told to Haley Beham for Quest Magazine

 A Texas transplant by way of Tanzania and Botswana, I’ve grown accustomed to the warmth of Africa and the Lone Star State.
-But in November 2018, I packed a bag of the warmest clothes I own and flew to Iceland to discover why everyone is flocking to this Nordic island nation in the North Atlantic.
+But in November 2018, I packed a bag of the warmest clothes I own and decided to travel to Iceland to discover why everyone is flocking to this Nordic island nation in the North Atlantic.

 Like its airport, Reykjavik’s population is small for a capital city; only 330,000 people live here, so it’s no surprise that the locals are warm and very friendly.
 You’ll find that most people speak English fluently, and menus at many restaurants are written in both English and Icelandic.
 But Iceland’s biggest draw is its natural beauty.

 Everyone wants to see the golden circle in southern Iceland, and for good reason.
 It combines the best of the country — beautiful landscapes, geysers, and magnificent waterfalls.
 As such, it can be crowded.
 But there’s much more to see and do beyond the Golden Circle.
 Iceland offered me so many ways to explore: a private helicopter ride over the glaciers for a panoramic view of the landscape; puffin viewing and whale watching from a luxury yacht; caving in a lava tunnel; and scuba diving in the clear waters at Silfra, the only place in the world you can touch two tectonic plates at once.